carlwhittick/csv/README.md

 ## Introduction

-This parser has been written, in order to parser big CSV files from almost any data source in an easy and convenient way.
+This parser has been written, in order to parse big CSV files from almost any data source in an easy and convenient way.
 It also provides the possibility to validate each record from the CSV source.

 In order for the parser to work, you need to feed it with data.
 This data will be represented as a stream.
 This allows us to handle huge amounts of data.
 The parser can also work with HTTP streams.